 The double-acting operation of pneumatic rodless cylinders is advantageous in applications where space is limited.

 This is because the installation length of a rodless cylinder is only slightly longer than the cylinder’s stroke.
 For example, a 25mm diameter rodless cylinder with a 1000mm stroke would only occupy 1200mm of space, opened or closed.

 When specifying, a pneumatic rodless cylinder would be the ideal choice over a pneumatic rod-type cylinder to meet the following requirements:

-- Reliability and minimal component maintenance is needed to safeguard against downtime.
+Reliability and minimal component maintenance are needed to safeguard against downtime.

 Specifying a rodless cylinder solution can deliver substantial savings in engineering and greater design flexibility when compared to the use of a rod-type cylinder.

 See the OSP-P in action in our application video, where the rodless cylinder is being utilised in an assembly line for modular steering kits.